Restore a PostgreSQL database from a volume-level backup image to the source

 these options in the Roll Forward Time section:

 - The date field contains all possible dates that the database can be rolled forward to through the application of database transaction logs.
-Select which date you wish the database to be rolled forward to.
+Select which date you need the database to be rolled forward to.

 - The time field contains a slider showing all possible times on the selected date that the database can be rolled forward to.
 If you select the latest possible date and then move the slider to the right most position, the restore job applies to all available logs.
 If you select the earliest possible date and move the slider to the left most position, the restore job applies no logs.